Operation Iraqi Freedom FAQ

 Q: Did Iraq failing its compliance test justify the regime change?

 One, the “clear and present danger" (Clinton) of Saddam was imputed from Iraq’s noncompliance, not Iraq's demonstrated possession of WMD stocks.
-With the broad spectrum of mandates and proven success of Saddam's "denial and deception operations" (Duelfer Report), which included hidden stocks, Iraq's compliance with the UNSC resolutions was determined by necessity with measures other than demonstrated possession.
+With the broad spectrum of mandates and proven success of Saddam's "denial and deception operations" (Duelfer Report), which included hidden stocks, a large covert procurement program, and undeclared chemical laboratories, Iraq's compliance with the UNSC resolutions was determined by necessity with measures other than demonstrated possession.

 Once Saddam pulled the trigger by failing his "final opportunity" (UNSCR 1441) to prove compliance, President Bush had to make his decision while weighing Iraq’s unaccounted for weapons and other violations, the intelligence at hand, and Saddam's track record with the heightened threat consideration induced by 9/11.